cscart/docs/en/user_guide/manage_products/import_export/product_image_import.rst

 How To: Import Images for Products
 **********************************

-There are two ways to import images in the Administration panel:

-* **Administration → Import data → Products**: import products along with main images.

-* **Administration → Import data → Products → Images**: import main AND additional images for existing products.
+A product in CS-Cart and Multi-Vendor can have multiple images.
+Normally you'd need to open the product editing page, drag and drop the images into the special area, and save the changes.
+It's a fast way, but sometimes admins need to update images for a large number of products at once.
+In this case they use :doc:`product import </user_guide/manage_products/import_export/advanced_product_import>`.
+This article describes how to import images together with products.

 .. important::

-    Both ways require a properly formatted CSV file.
     In most cases, images must be uploaded to the server of your store before you can import them.

 .. _upload-images-for-import: